 - i.
-The subject use is similar to other uses permitted in the district within which it is proposed to be allowed; The minimum area of a lot shall be six thousand (6,000) square feet, except that corner lots shall contain seven thousand (7,000) square feet of area and reversed corner lots shall contain seven thousand five hundred (7,500) square feet of area. - ii.
-Every lot shall have a front yard with a minimum depth of twenty feet (20'), extending across the full width of the lot, or twenty five percent (25%) of the depth of the lot, whichever is less, except that when a lot is adjacent to or abuts a lot fronting on the same street zoned R-A, R-1-7, R-1-9, or R-1-12, the required front yard setback of the adjacent or abutting lot shall apply for a minimum distance of the first fifty feet (50') extending across the front of the lot. - iii.
+Every lot shall have a front yard with a minimum depth of twenty feet (20'), extending across the full width of the lot, or twenty five percent (25%) of the depth of the lot, whichever is less, except that when a lot is adjacent to or abuts a lot fronting on the same street zoned R-A, R-1-7, R-1-9, or R-1-12, the required front yard setback of the adjacent or abutting lot shall apply for a minimum distance of the first fifty feet (50') extending across the front of the lot. - ii.
 Side Yard Oriented Dwellings.
 In addition to the regulations specified in the table above, the following regulations shall apply when dwelling units front or rear upon side yards: - When dwelling units rear upon a side yard with direct access by door to the dwelling unit, the required side yard shall be ten feet (10').
 Porches and steps shall be permitted, provided, not less than five feet (5') of the width of the required side yard shall be completely free of structures.
 Side yards shall not be used for parking. - When dwelling units front upon a side yard, the required width of the side yard shall not be less than fifteen feet (15').
 Porches and steps shall be permitted.
 Side yards shall not be used for parking.